-Regardless of whether the victim chooses to report the crime to campus police or local law enforcement and depending upon the extent of the victim's cooperation and consent, College offices, including the campus Police Department, police victim's assistance coordinator, and College Title IX coordinator will work cooperatively to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal institutional investigation of the complaint.
+Regardless of whether the victim chooses to report the crime to campus police or local law enforcement and depending upon the extent of the victim's cooperation and consent, College offices, including the campus Police Department, police victim's assistance coordinator, and College Title IX Coordinator will work cooperatively to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal institutional investigation of the complaint.
 For example, if reasonably available, a complainant may be offered changes to academic and/or working situations in addition to counseling, health services and assistance in notifying appropriate local law enforcement.
+For assistance with academic adjustments or other resources, contact the Title IX Coordinator Osvaldo Gomez; he can be contacted via email osvaldo.gomez@tccd.edu or by phone 817-515-5041.
 The Title IX Coordinator, Deputy Title IX Coordinators, and/or Title IX Compliance Officer in collaboration with academic affairs and student developments services divisions would be responsible for assisting the victim with accommodations.
 Examples of options for a potential change to the academic situation may be to transfer to a different section of a class, withdraw and take a class at another time if there is no option for moving to a different section, etc. Possible changes to work situations may include changing working hours.
 Possible changes in transportation may include having the student or employee park in a different location, assisting the student or employee with a safety escort, etc.